 Defying all the talk of decline and irrelevance surrounding the humanities, the “environmental humanities” is a rapidly developing research field that has surged in many parts of the world.
 A self-consciously global intellectual movement, the environmental humanities have fostered a creative cooperation between the scientific and technical disciplines and the humanities.
 Their collaborative approach and innovative interpretations have been so successful that the value of the environmental humanities is increasingly recognized by the sciences, governments, and even industry.
 Indeed, it is believed that in ten years environmental humanities programs will be found in most universities.

 Still, it is a ranging and dynamic field that is difficult to pin down.
 Certainly, the environmental humanities represent a call to action.
 But what else might they be, and how do they change how we understand humanity and our place in the world?
 What do they mean for the future of the humanities?
+Our panel will discuss these and other questions.

 "PhDs that Work: Finding Success in an Uncertain Job Market"